abbreviatedman/spellbound/data/quotes.md

 571
 00:28:26,089 --> 00:28:27,167
-Just in case Alice and I...
+Just in case Alice and I…

 572
 00:28:27,191 --> 00:28:28,667